lionheart1022/Bet-Game-API-Flask/README.md

 ```

 ### POST /games
 Create game invitation.

 Arguments:

 * `opponent_id`: either nickname, gamertag or internal numeric id of opponent.
+* `root_id`: id of `game` object which should be "root" for this one,
+  i.e. which denotes current gaming session.
+  This argument can be omitted if you are creating new gaming session.
 * `gamertag_creator`: gamertag of the player for which invitation creator roots.
 	Optional, defaults to creator's own gamertag (if specified).
 * `gamertag_opponent`: gamertag of the player for which invitation opponent roots.